ACCA Registered

 Tax Saved (40%+ rate band)£8,400+

 At this income level, every £1,000 of expenses saves at least £400 in tax.
 The personal allowance taper between £100k and £125,140 creates an effective 60% marginal rate, making expense claims even more valuable.
 Consider a limited company structure at this level for additional savings.
+If your creator income is approaching £90,000 in any rolling 12 months, check the VAT registration threshold calculator.

 Record-Keeping: What HMRC Expects